SciBorgs/SciGuides/reference-sheets/GitPractices.md

 ### Pushing and Pulling

 Commits are **local changes**, which means that they **aren't** put onto the cloud, or Github.
 This is mostly so you can go to a previous commit, before adding your changes to your branch.

 When we add our previous commits to the branch, we call this **"pushing our changes,"** because you are taking all of your changes and applying them to the **remote branch**.
 Put simply, you are taking your **local changes** and making them **remote**, or uploading them to the cloud (GitHub).

-When pushing changes, it places it in the GitHub repository, and those changes are made **public** to all others working on the repository.
-When you push changes for the first time on a branch, it establishes the branch on the repository and people will be able to switch to it on the website.
-So, make sure to push somewhat regularly so that others can keep track of what you're doing.
+Pushing changes place them in the GitHub repository, and are **public** to others working on the repository.
+When you push changes for the first time on a branch, it establishes the branch on the repository that allows others to view and edit it.
+So, make sure to push regularly so that others can keep track of what you're doing.

 When you push changes on one device, other device won't know that those changes have been pushed.
 To get those changes, you need to **pull** them.

 **Pulling changes** is especially useful when working with **multiple people** on the **same branch**.
 If one person pushes their changes, then another, they will have **conflicts**.
 So, it's important to pull before pushing changes, such that each new push is up-to-date.

-Make sure, in this situation, to pull extremely regularly because conflicts between the two users' code will stack up extremely quickly, and eventually it will be faster just to abandon and rewrite the entire branch than to sort out each and every one of those changes.
+Pull extremely regularly.
+Conflicts between two users' code will stack up extremely quickly, and eventually it will be faster just to abandon and rewrite the entire branch than to sort out each and every one of those changes.
 I'm speaking from experience.
 Pull regularly.

 ### Stashing